-During the year ended December 31, 2014, we obtained new debt from the issuance of secured promissory notes that supplied the funds that were needed to finance operations during the reporting period.
+During the year ended December 31, 2014, we issued secured promissory notes, which supplied the funds that we needed to finance our operations during the reporting period.
 Such new borrowings resulted in the receipt by us of \$7,344,737.
 The proceeds received by us include the sale of an aggregate of \$6,550,000, net of a five percent original issue discount ("OID"), of promissory notes to Dominion Capital, LLC ("Dominion").
 The OID, aggregated, is approximately \$344,737.
 All principal and interest due and owing under each such note is convertible into shares of common stock at a conversion price equal to approximately \$0.30753 per share, subject to adjustment.
 Each such note accrues interest at a rate of 12% per annum and has a maturity date of 18 months after issuance.
 The notes were sold to Dominion at various times from February 2014 through July 2014.
-In connection with the issuance of the notes to Dominion, we also issued to Dominion warrants to purchase up to that number of shares of common stock equal to 50% of the principal amount of the notes issuable divided by the conversion price.
+In connection with the issuance of the notes issuable divided by the conversion price.
 As of February 5, 2014, the date we entered into the purchase agreement with Dominion, the warrants were exercisable for a total of 11,491,228 shares of common stock.